dreadwrr/Recentchanges/README.md

 pyinstaller main.spec icon=rntchanges.ico <br><br>
 copy _internal and main from in dist folder to app folder <br>
 <br>
-also to use the commandline with main the bat file has to be edited recentchanges.bat or rnt.bat remove python and change src\set_recent_helper.py to main in two places <br><br>
+also to use the commandline with main edit bat files recentchanges.bat or rnt.bat. remove python and change src\set_recent_helper.py to main in two places <br><br>

 Things to do after installation.
 Recommend installing notepad++ and changing dspEDITOR to notepad++ <br><br>